tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

 Describe how you would secure each Azure resource from internal and external attacks.

-1. Ensure that admin credentials are sufficiently protected and monitored?
+1. Ensure that admin credentials are sufficiently protected and monitored.

     a.
 Azure Premium features should be enabled to configure admin credentials to have Multi-factor Authentication.